New Balance vs Puma: Which Is Better?

 Rudolf Dassler

-Major Differences Between These Brands
+Major Differences Between The Brands:

 New Balance shoes have a well-earned reputation for comfort thanks to their generous toe box, plush cushioning, and availability in wider sizes.
 Puma shoes tend to fit snugger through the midfoot with a more tapered toe.